yereby/template-hapi-mongo/README.md

 - good
 - dotenv
 - livereload
+- mongoose
-- tape
+- tap

 ## How to run

+You need mongodb installed.
+For example with homebrew : `brew install mongodb`.
+Then run the deamon like `mongod`.

-First install the packages, and start the project :
+Install the packages, and start the project :

 ```
 npm install